-If a student has demonstrated a financial need the student may be considered for the FSEOG.
+A student demonstrating financial need may be considered for the FSEOG.
 The award is based on the family's ability to contribute as determined by the FAFSA.

 Veterans' Benefits

 Financial assistance is available to veterans of the U.S. Armed Forces.
 Benefits may vary according to the specific government program.
 Contact the Financial Aid Office for more information.